ImTheSquid/AlertToast/README.md

 This allows alerts to be anchored to any root view of your choosing.
 Keep in mind that this always works on the farthest down view, so only put this in your root views!

-Then, use the `.toast` view modifier:
+Then use the `.toast` view modifier:

 **Parameters:**